fdev31/drink/README.md

 ### 0.1 (wip)

+- PyFilesystem object ? (can be useful...)
 - abstract all low-level models (blobs...)
-- review 401 handling, ask for login/passwd in case of new session (to be finished)
+- improve task list
+   - add view form that allow edition by double-clicking
+   - add remove action (supported in fullcalendar ?)
+   - implement resizing & moving
+- add more types to default form edition
+   - object_path => integrate it to markdown editor
 - fix markdown preview css (make it seamless)
-- add calltips everywhere
 - change cookie on password change
-- pack should call http://packages.python.org/Whoosh/api/index.html?highlight=optimize#whoosh.index.Index.optimize on whoosh
 - only accept object move if it succeded on server
 - allow custom extensions
-- default content for every user
 - Per-user group-list, showing in permissions panels
 - allow rss via http://www.freewisdom.org/projects/python-markdown/RSS
 - HomePage object: Login-splash+UserDashboard write user homepages (with login & passwd & name & surname change) / splash-like if not logged-in
+- think about comments ( as property of some Model ?) - commentlist ?
 - allow objects to add custom actions in admin bar
-- think about comments ( as property of some Model ?) - commentlist ?
 - edit form: only send "dirty" values when possible
 - add some recursive permissions setter
-- improve task list
-   - add view form that allow edition by double-clicking
-   - integrate fullcalendar
+- "background processes" for each user / sessions
 - theme support (config entry + template & static path)
-- add more types to default form edition
-    * object_path
-- "background processes" for each user / sessions
+- ensure proper checks are correct at server side
+- Form object?
 - find the cleanest way to make all incoming URLs ends with /
-- add proper checks at server side too (in add  & edit methods mostly)
-- Form object?
-- PyFilesystem object ? (can be useful...)
+- pack should call http://packages.python.org/Whoosh/api/index.html?highlight=optimize#whoosh.index.Index.optimize on whoosh
+- add calltips everywhere
+- default content for every user
+- review 401 handling, ask for login/passwd in case of new session (to be finished)

 Fixes:

-- only returns requested range in TODO
+- only returns requested range in TODO List
+- Rename Tasks/TODO List to calendar
 - remove Ctrl+Enter conflict on Markitup
 - /users as user => 401 (should list instead)
 - search => 401 by default (should be allowed)